syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 ### Series Appearance

-The following code snippet illustrate how to modify the appearance of chart series.
+The following code snippet illustrates how to modify the appearance of chart series.

 {% tabs %}
 {% highlight c# %}